Mashfield girls beat North Bend in Civil War game

 “It’s frustrating,” Proett said.
 “We are capable of so much more.”

-The big different Saturday was Marshfield was able to surge ahead on offense while the Bulldogs struggled at times to score, shooting just 11-for-36 overall and 1-for-12 from 3-point range.
+The big difference Saturday was Marshfield was able to surge ahead on offense while the Bulldogs struggled at times to score, shooting just 11-for-36 overall and 1-for-12 from 3-point range.

 “Marshfield shot well in the second half and they made their free throws,” Forrester said.
 “We didn’t make free throws.”